 Wiley’s Comedy Joint, 101 Pine St.: Comedian Ryan Niemiller takes the stage at 8 p.m.
 Two-item minimum purchase; tickets online or call 937-224-5653.

 FOOD & DRINK

-Basil’s on Market, 312 N. Patterson Blvd.: Basil’s is bringing you new happy hour specials!
-Every weekday from 3 p.m. until 6 p.m., they will have a $5 bar menu and $5 house wine and craft beer!
+• Basil’s on Market, 312 N. Patterson Blvd.: Basil’s is bringing new happy hour specials!
+Fridays, hit Basil’s from 3 p.m. until 6 p.m. for a $5 bar menu and $5 house wine and craft beer.
 Patrons must be seated in the bar area for the specials.
+Call 937-818-4390.

 >>GUIDE: The 12 best restaurants in Dayton

 • Clash Dayton, 521 E. Fifth St.: The annual Phobia Art Show is back again!
 Vote for a favorite piece in the show.
 This year will be $1 per ballot to vote.
 Each dollar will be split in half between the winning artist and Dana Feisty to help with her medical bills.
 The opening reception is from 5-10 p.m. on Friday, Nov.
 2. Call 937-259-8986.